 The oral comprehensive exam must follow the written comprehensive exam within the same semester.
-Students are encouraged to complete the oral exam as soon as possible after the outcome of the written exam is known.
-The oral exam must be completed no later than the end of the semester in which the written exam was completed.
-Thus, students taking the written qualifying exam in May must check with each member of their doctoral committee in advance to ensure that all members will be in town during an appropriate period in the summer.
+Students are encouraged to complete the oral comprehensive exam as soon as possible after passing the written comprehensive exam.
+The oral comprehensive exam must be completed no later than the end of the semester in which the written exam was completed.
+Thus, students taking the written comprehensive exam in May must check with each member of their doctoral committee in advance to ensure that all members will be in town during an appropriate period in the summer.